 Using your logo for profile pic works best.
 If you don’t want to use the logo itself, make sure it’s present somewhere in the picture.
 Your logo is the first thing people see when you market your business and easily the most distinguishable part of it.
-Having it in your profile pic will help people recognize the page as yours.

 4. Choosing your cover photo